 If your cancer team makes changes in your treatment protocol, hopefully that is to address your special needs.
-The care I am writing about here is the agreed upon standard of:
+The following is a list of hospitals or programs with special interest in IBC:

 Having said all of these things, I know some IBC’ers do not have a mastectomy.
 Those tend to be women diagnosed at stage four.
 This does not mean the doctors have given up on them; it is a personal choice based on that person’s needs.
 That choice is a perfect example of very personalized care.